asbjornenge/rainbow-dns/README.md

     DELETE /{name}
         Delete record name.domain

-    /* Valid json payload
+    // Valid json payload
     {
-        "ipv4" : ["192.168.1.1","192.168.10.1"],   // A records - valid ipv4 addresses
-        "ipv6" : ["2605:f8b0:4006:802:0:0:0:1010"] // AAAA records - valid ipv6 addresses
+        "A"     : [{"address" : "192.168.1.1"},{"address" : "192.168.10.1"}],
+        "AAAA"  : [{"address" : "2605:f8b0:4006:802:0:0:0:1010"}]
     }

-    */
+Rainbow-dns supports all **record types** listed **[here](https://github.com/tjfontaine/node-dns#resourcerecord)** provided that you include the **required properties**, with appropriate name and value, for the respective record type.
+Rainbow-dns will **not validate** your input and will only eject an error message upon requests if your record data is invalid.

+The payload for a **CNAME** record would look something like this:

+    {
+        "CNAME" : [{"data" : "elsewhere.domain.com"}]
+    }

-The endpoints all expect a valid JSON struct.
-Defaults (domain, ttl) can be overwritten by PUTs.
+**Defaults** (domain, ttl) can be included in the payload and thereby **overwritten** by PUTs.

 ## Example cURL

-    curl -X PUT localhost:8080/database -d '{"ipv4":["192.168.1.1"],"ttl":999}' -H 'Content-Type: application/json'
+    curl -X PUT localhost:8080/database -d '{"A": [{"address" : "192.168.1.10"}], "ttl" : 999}' -H 'Content-Type: application/json'

 ## Example dig

     dig @localhost database.polychromatic.mo +short
-    // => 192.168.1.1
+    // 192.168.1.10
+    dig @localhost polychromatic.mo
+    // polychromatic.mo.
+5   IN  A   192.168.1.10
-    dig @localhost "*.polychromatic.mo" +short
+    dig @localhost "*.polychromatic.mo"
-    // => 192.168.1.1

-## IPv4 Only Mode

-This is a temporary mode aimed to solve a special edge-case for use with Docker.
-It will most certainly be removed when Docker supports ipv6.
-At the time of writing however; Docker does NOT fully support ipv6.
-This means that we can only populate with ipv4 addresses.
-Trouble is that most all linux distributions will, when trying to resolve dns, query for both A and AAAA records.
-It seems very distribution specific how a missing AAAA but existing A record is treated.
-Some distributions will just disregard the A result completely unless you specifically tell the application to use A results.

-    curl app.domain.com
-    // => unable to resolve hostname
-    curl app.domain.com -4
-    // => 200 OK

-To get around this, --ipv4-only mode will return A results for both A and AAAA queries.
-This seems to make the linux happy.

-## Missing

-* SRV records
+    // database.polychromatic.mo.
+5   IN  A   192.168.1.10

 ## Changelog

+### 3.0.0

+* Flexible record support (support any record supported by native-dns as long as you set the correct data)
+* Support for CNAME records :tada:
+* Renamed --ipv4-only -> --ipv4-for-ipv6

 ### 2.0.0